OceanDataTools/openrvdas/docs/intro_to_loggers.md

 ```
 tries to create virtual serial port /dev/ttyr15 and feeds it with data from the specified logfile, timing the records to arrive at the same intervals indicated between timestamps in the logfile.

-Note that if you wish to actually create virtual serial ports in /dev (perhaps corresponding to some port.tab definition), you will need to run the script as root, and if those ports actually exist, the script WILL WIPE THEM OUT.
+Note that if you wish to actually create virtual serial ports in /dev (perhaps corresponding to some port.tab definition), you will need to run the script as root, and if those ports actually exist, the script *WILL WIPE THEM OUT*.

 Because of this, it is recommended that you specify a different location for your simulated ports, such as /tmp/ttyr15, etc.